Did you know that the Social Security Administration only pays $255 when someone passes away ?

 As the nature of funeral expense life insurance necessitates, there are premium rate variations for applicants based on age.
 On average, the younger the applicant then the cheaper the premium

-If you are looking for funeral expense coverage that surpasses $50,000 or more in policy coverage, then know that most plans can be converted into guaranteed universal, term life, whole life or any other forms of traditional life insurance products and packages.
+If you are looking for funeral expense coverage that surpasses $50,000 or more in policy coverage, then know that most plans can be converted into guaranteed universal, indexed universal, term life, whole life or any other forms of traditional life insurance products and packages.